max-talanov/1/Neurotechnologies_and_TRIZ/IM.md

 1. **TC** - Technical Contradiction The phase of the ARIZ where the engineer has to formalize the technical and of the problem.
 1. **PC** - Physical Contradiction.
 The phase of the IM where the engineer has to formalize the physical contradiction of the problem.
 1. **TC-PC** - Technical Contradiction - Physical Contradiction.
 The phase of the IM where the engineer has to formalize technical and later physical contradiction of the problem.
-1. **Early prototyping** - the crucial phase of the IM to test the solution formalized in previous phases.
+1. **Early prototyping** - the crucial phase of the IM to test the solution formalized in previous phases for the feasibility study.
+1. **Small Dwarfs Modeling approach (SDM)** - the abstract modeling technique with no technical limitations taking in account.

 ## Description